suyu0925/jax-image/README.md

 # jax-image
-a docker image for run jax on windows
+a docker image for running jax on windows

 just run
 ```bash